OVERVIEW

 Important things to know to manage your health with your diet:

-Nutrition Imbalance: whether overnutrition or undernutrition, nutritional imbalance can cause increased fatigue, low mood, increased risk of hospitalization and slow your recovery from illness or exacerbation of your lung disease.
+Nutritional Imbalance: whether overnutrition or undernutrition, imbalance can cause increased fatigue, low mood, increased risk of hospitalization and slow your recovery from illness or flare-up (exacerbation) of your lung disease.

 Why weight matters